Ten top things to do in Charlevoix

 Hit the Flavour Road

-The Charlevoix region not only looks divine – it tastes amazing too.
-The fertile region is home to a swag of gourmet producers and innovative eateries, that have banded together to form La Route des Saveurs (the Flavour Road).
-Visit certified businesses as diverse as tomato wine producer Omerto (a must-try!), Champignons Charlevoix, idyllic livestock farmer and small goods producer Volieres Baie-Saint-Paul, and even Canada’s largest emu farm – Emeu Charlevoix!
+The Charlevoix region is home to a swag of gourmet food producers and innovative eateries, that have banded together to form La Route des Saveurs (the Flavour Road).
+Visit certified businesses as diverse as tomato wine producer Omerto (a must-try!), Champignons Charlevoix, idyllic livestock farmer and small goods producer Volieres Baie-Saint-Paul, and even Canada’s largest emu farm — Emeu Charlevoix!
 The Flavour Road website is only in French, so let Google Translate work its magic.

 Get busy beaver watching